 Overview

-The Vitamin K blood test measures the amount of Vitamin K (mainly Vitamin K₁ or phylloquinone) present in your bloodstream.
-Vitamin K is a fat-soluble nutrient essential for blood clotting, bone health, and proper calcium balance in the body.
-Without enough Vitamin K, your blood cannot clot effectively, increasing the risk of excessive bleeding or delayed wound healing.
+The Vitamin K blood test measures the level of Vitamin K in the blood, most commonly Vitamin K₁ (phylloquinone).
+Vitamin K is a fat-soluble nutrient that plays a critical role in blood clotting, bone metabolism, and regulation of calcium within the body.
+Adequate Vitamin K levels allow the blood to clot normally, which helps prevent excessive bleeding and supports proper wound healing.

 What Is Vitamin K?